Guides

 Step 4: Shorten the URL (optional)

-• Banner CTA: Use the tagged link for a clickable banner (e.g., “Book a Demo”).
+• Banner CTA: Use the tagged link in a banner

-Click on the link to ensure it works and tracks correctly in tools like Google Analytics.
+Click the link to confirm it works and appears in analytics tools.

 Step 7: Track and analyze performance